Building A Growth Steppable In DeveloperZone

-To add a steppable or plugin in the DeveloperZone you open up Twedit and from CC3D C++ menu select Generate New Module....
+To add a steppable in DeveloperZone, open Twedit++ and choose CC3D C++ -> Generate New Module....

 1#ifndef GROWTHSTEPPABLESTEPPABLE_H